mmistakes/minimal-mistakes/_drafts/fs2.md

 case None => Pull.done
 ```

-Otherwise, we pattern match the `Some` value:
+Otherwise, we pattern-match the `Some` value:

 ```scala
 case Some((hd, tl)) =>
 ```

-If the first name of the actor representing the head of the stream has the given first name, we output the actor and recur with the tail of the stream.
+If the actor's first name representing the head of the stream has the given first name, we output the actor and recur with the tail of the stream.
 Otherwise, we recur with the tail of the stream:

 ```scala
 if (hd.firstName == name) Pull.output1(hd) >> go(tl, name)
 else go(tl, name)
 ```

-Finally, we define the whole `Pipe` calling the `go` function properly, and use the `stream` method to convert the `Pull` instance into a `Stream` instance:
+Finally, we define the whole `Pipe` calling the `go` function and use the `stream` method to convert the `Pull` instance into a `Stream` instance:

 ```scala
 in => go(in, name).stream
 ```

-Now, we can use the pipe we just defined to filter the avengers stream, getting only the actors with the "Chris" as first name:
+Now, we can use the pipe we just defined to filter the avengers' stream, getting only the actors with the string "Chris" as the first name:

 ```scala
 val avengersActorsCalledChris: Stream[IO, Unit] =